eojuma/new-repo/README.md

 N/B:-To scroll the git log list use the space bar or the enter button.

-Copy a commit hash and use git reset #hashcode (This uncommit and unstage the changes made to the file but will not do away with them)
+Copy the commit hash and use git reset #hashcode (This uncommit and unstage the changes made to the file but will not do away with them)

 To compltely do away with the commits and staging use git reset --hard #hashcode

+### Reverting
+ Purpose of git revert: It is designed to undo committed changes by creating a new commit that reverses the effects of a previous commit.
+It does not affect uncommitted or staged changes.

+Scope: git revert works exclusively on commits, not on the staging area or untracked files.

+This is helpful to restore already pushed changes.